-Beginning (1-2) Approaching (3-4) Proficient (5-6) Mastery (7-8) The student may demonstrate a few elements of the standard.
-The student can demonstrate some elements of the standard.
-The student can demonstrate that the standard is met to a sufficient level of consistency, depth, or precision.
-The student can demonstrate that the standard is met to a greater level of consistency, depth, precision, or originality.
-The student may need extensive prompting, scaffolding, or support.
-Errors and/or mistakes do impede The student may need prompting, scaffolding, or support.
-Errors and/or mistakes may Errors and/or mistakes do not Errors and/or mistakes do not demonstration of meeting the standard. impede demonstration of meeting the standard. impede demonstration of meeting the standard. impede demonstration of meeting the standard.
-Standard Not Met Standa rd Met
+Beginning Approaching Proficient Mastery The student may demonstrate a few elements of the standard.
+The student may need extensive The student can demonstrate some elements of the standard.
+The student may need prompting, The student can demonstrate that the standard is met to a sufficient level of consistency, depth, or precision.
+The student can demonstrate that the standard is met to a greater level of consistency, depth, precision, or originality. prompting, scaffolding, or support.
+Errors and/or mistakes do impede demonstration of meeting the scaffolding, or support.
+Errors and/or mistakes may impede demonstration of meeting Errors and/or mistakes do not impede demonstration of meeting Errors and/or mistakes do not impede demonstration of meeting standard.
+Standard the standard. the standard.
+Standa the standard.